guscarrian/expressive_furhat/report.md

 At this point, the first challenge arise: the Furhat documentation did not explain how to use Azure's voice styles through the Remote API, using Typescript.
 While the documentation states that Furhat supports Microsoft Azure and Amazon Polly TTS, all examples involving voice styles are written in Kotlin and seem to relate to the Skill SDK rather than the Remote API.
 It was therefore unclear whether Azure style tags are actually supported in a way accessible from Typescript.

 A second challenge involved setting the correct voice name.
-When using the *fhVoice()* function, the voice identifier in the format used by Azure's official documentation was initially passed (e.g., "en-US-AriaNeural").
-However, Furhat's Remote API expects a different naming convention (e.g., "AriaNeural"), matching the labels shown in the Furhat web interface.
+When using the *fhVoice()* function, the voice identifier in the format used by Azure's official documentation was initially passed (e.g., "*en-US-AriaNeural*").
+However, Furhat's Remote API expects a different naming convention (e.g., "*AriaNeural*"), matching the labels shown in the Furhat web interface.
 Even though this was easy to fix, it still required trial and error because the documentation did not clarify it, which cost extra time.

 An alternative strategy was to use SSML (Speech Synthesis Markup Language) tags, which are supported by Amazon Polly.
 This would have involved embedding the LLM's response inside custom SSML tags, allowing control over speaking style, rate and pitch to match the each emotional tone.
 This approach is more time-consuming since it requires to manually design each tag.
 However, this strategy was ultimately discarded because Furhat's Remote API endpoint */furhat/say?text=* does not interpret SSML.
 Instead, it treats the SSML-tagged string literally as plain text.
 In practice, this means the Remote API cannot handle SSML directly and that SSML is only available within Skill SDK.